cjlcoursework/nflverse_project/doc/nfl_project_docs/main.md

 1. download the data: `read_nflverse_datasets()` - this is the main job that downloads the data from nflverse
 2. create the database: `create_nfl_database()` - this job creates the database and tables

+Why do we need a database?
+It's an arguable choice, but I'm coming from the point of view that we don't really know how to use the data yet, and so the data needs to 'serve' several different experiments.
+In any of those experiences we would need to split up the monolithic datasets into more joinable sets that are the right level of cardinality and for which the imputations and other cleaning steps are not changing.
+So I'm creating a small data 'pond' for this data.
+I'm not going to over-engineer or even normalize it at this point, but I am going to break it up into dimensions and facts that I can join together in different ways.

 Once we have the data in an NFL database, we can query and prepare the data for experiments as outlined in the code block below.
-We do this in three steps:
+I'm going to focus on experiment 2 at this point.
+We prepare for the experiment 2 model in three steps:
 1. prepare the weekly stats `prepare_team_week_dataset()` - this job merges the data into a single dataset
 2. perform feature selection `perform_team_week_feature_selection()` - this job performs feature selection on the data
 3. merge the features `merge_team_week_features()` - this job merges the features with the core play-by-play data

-Although these run autonomously, for demo purposes we can also manually run them from:
+I mentioned earlier that although these steps run autonomously, we can also run them manually run them from:
 - notebook [nfl_load_nflverse_data_demo.ipynb](notebooks/nfl_load_nflverse_data_demo.ipynb) runs each step manually end-to-end.
 - notebook [nfl_perform_feature_selection_demo.ipynb](notebooks/nfl_load_nflverse_feature_selection_demo.ipynb) re-runs just the feature selection model for additional demo and charts.